Attention Deficit Disorder: Symptoms and Treatment Options

 Symptoms of Attention Deficit Disorder

-• Frequently loses items necessary for tasks or activities
+• Frequently lose items needed for activities (e.g., school supplies).

 Diagnosis of Attention Deficit Disorder